nubenetes/awesome-kubernetes/docs/docker.md

 PHP Docker Image for Cloud Native Deployments (and Kubernetes)
 - [dev.to: Use Kool to Dockerize Your Local Development Environment the Right Way](https://dev.to/kooldev/use-kool-to-dockerize-your-local-development-environment-the-right-way-18gl)
 - [sematext: Monitor Docker Metrics & Logs 🌟](https://sematext.com/docker/) Full Docker observability: Docker metrics, logs, and events.
 Yes, Kubernetes & Swarm, too!
+- [stepchowfun/docuum: Docuum: LRU eviction of Docker images 🌟](https://github.com/stepchowfun/docuum) Docuum performs least recently used (LRU) eviction of Docker images.
+    - Docker's built-in docker image prune --all --filter until=… command serves a similar purpose.
+However, the built-in solution isn't ideal since it uses the image creation time, rather than the last usage time, to determine which images to remove.
+That means it can delete frequently used images, which may be expensive to rebuild.
+    - **Docuum is ideal for use cases such as continuous integration (CI) workers, developer workstations, or any other environment in which Docker images accumulate on disk over time.** Docuum works well with tools like Toast and Docker Compose.
+    - Docuum is used by Airbnb on its fleet of 1.5k+ CI workers.

 ## Docker and WSL2
 - [Creating the best Linux Development experience on Windows & WSL 2](https://www.docker.com/blog/creating-the-best-linux-development-experience-on-windows-wsl-2/)